Small Businesses are the backbone of the economy. Small and medium businesses provide 70% of global employment.

 - 14% of small businesses failed because they ignored their customers.

-- 22% of small businesses said recruiting and retention is their top challenge while running a small business in 2023.
+- 22% of small businesses said recruiting and retention is their top challenge while running a small business.

 - Only 25% of small businesses survive more than 15 years.